Can I pay my parking tickets by mail or by phone?

 Yes!
 Personal Checks or Money Orders can be mailed to the police department for payment.

-(Note: We do not accept Personal Checks when it's flagged.)
+(Note: We do not accept Personal Checks when citations are flagged by the MVA.)

 Make checks and money orders payable to the: